antononcube/ConversationalAgents/Projects/HeadHuntressGemma/README.md

   Too generic.

 - Talent Scout Assistant
   Sounds good, but abbreviates to TSA.
-(Which is the same a "Transportation Security Administration.")
+(Which is the same as "Transportation Security Administration.")

 - Matchmaker Melina
   With this name we go to the more general perspective of "matchmaking of minds."